dzackgarza/Math-Flashcards/Decks/Qual Real Analysis/QualRealAnalysis.md

 Proposition: Continuity in $L^1$
 %
-Proof: approximate with compactly supported functions, use uniform continuity
+Proof: approximate with compactly supported functions, use uniform continuity to bound integrand.
 %
 proof
 ---